-25 Things to Do in & Around Toyama
+25 Things to Do Around Toyama & Where to Stay

 Open from mid-April to mid-November, the Alpine Route is most famous for its immense snow walls which, at their peak, ascend 20 meters above the road below.
 The walls are at their best from the opening day in April until late-June, after which outstanding hiking is available through summer and autumn, climaxing with stunning autumn colours in October until the route closes again in November.

 |[START FROM NAGANO] Private Tateyama-Kurobe Tour: Walking on the ‘Roof of Japan’|

 |Period||July to October|